How to Get Found Online & Drive Traffic to Your Website

 If you aren’t already collecting customer emails at your clubhouse or having a form to have users sign up on your website, start now.
 Everyone has an email and email marketing it is one of the most cost effective ways to market to your audience.

 You can use email to communicate with people who have already either been to your facility or are interested in it.
-Sending out emails with links to your events, sales on your rates page, or a quick link to book a tee-time is a great way to get in front of people and drive them back to your website to take action, how to find the best maids katy tx.
+Sending out emails with links to your events, sales on your rates page, or a quick link to book a tee-time is a great way to get in front of people and drive them back to your website to take action.

 Pro tip: Sending out a monthly newsletter that includes educational content for your audience can help your club stand out in your area.
 You don’t always want to be selling to your audience.